sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 		```sh
 		the-vault.internal.sww1235.net:/vm-store/	/nas/vm-store	nfs	rw,nfsv4	0	0
 		```
+9. Modify the `vif.default.bridge` line in `/usr/local/etc/xen/xl.conf` to be `vif.default.bridge="bridge0"` to match what was configured above.
-9. Follow steps in the below listed links to configure vms as necessary:
+10. Follow steps in the below listed links to configure vms as necessary:
 ```tags
 cluster, virtualization, virt, NUC, xcp-ng
 ```